-- a) Extended time on exams, quizzes, and assignments. - b) Use of auxiliary equipment (tape recorders, lap top computers, calculators); and - c) Modified examination formats and/or oral examination.

-d)Individualized one-on-one tutoring on mutually agreed on times up to five (5) hours per week e) Private rooms to reduce distractions during tests and exams

-Certified to Operate by SCHEV Revised Date: 11/2021 Date Catalog printed: f) Use of scratch blank paper during exams.
+- a) Extended time on exams, quizzes, and assignments. - b) Use of auxiliary equipment (tape recorders, lap top computers, calculators); and - c) Modified examination formats and/or oral examination. - d)Individualized one-on-one tutoring on mutually agreed on times up to five (5) hours per week e) Private rooms to reduce distractions during tests and exams - f) Use of scratch blank paper during exams.
 The used/unused scratch paper must be submitted to the instructor at the end of the exam